cemerson/PhoneGap-3-Boilerplate/README.md

     cordova build

 This will push your PG3BP/www changes down to the iOS build and actually test the Xcode build via command line.

+When you want to do fresh pull of main repo or submodules)

+    git pull origin master
+    git submodule update --init
+    git submodule foreach git pull origin master